 FAMR’s final report in 2016 included a series of recommendations for FCA, HM Treasury and other organisations.
 In June 2017, we published a baseline set of market indicators which serve as a benchmark against which we can track changes in the advice and guidance market over time.

-This Call for Input will be of interest to:
+This work will be of interest to: